PerMalmberg/du-yfs/Manual.md

 * Strong acceleration

   Sideways engines are generally weaker than the main downward pointing engines so when accelerating, the weaker ones may have difficulties to keep the construct on the path.

+## Emergency Controller Unit

+When running on an ECU, the script only do to things:
+* Attempts to hold the position it has when activated
+* Detect a floor, and if detected it shuts down.

+The requirements for linking are the same as for when running on a controller.